Vehicle Transmission Stuck in Gear Limp Mode

 Driving limp mode can damage the car, as the transmission cannot properly shift gears.
 Limp mode is a safety feature that protects the transmission from further damage when a problem is detected.
 However, driving in limp mode can stress the transmission and other drivetrain components and cause further damage if the problem is not addressed promptly.

-When the transmission is stuck in limp mode, it will likely stay in a low gear, which can cause the engine to rev higher than normal and increase wear and tear on the engine, transmission, and other drivetrain components.
+When the transmission is stuck in limp mode, it will likely stay in a low gear, which can cause the engine to rev higher than usual and increase wear and tear on the engine, transmission, and other drivetrain components.
 Additionally, driving in limp mode can cause the transmission to overheat, damaging the gears, bearings, and other internal components.

 Driving in limp mode for an extended time can cause damage to the vehicle.
 Most manufacturers recommend that you ONLY continue to drive a vehicle in limp mode to take it to the nearest mechanic or home.